m-yuhas/pyrainboweffect/README.md

 time to fix it yourself, feel free to open an issue.

 ## Future Tasks
-- TODO: Apply the psychadelic effect to an animated image or video.
+- TODO: Apply the psychedelic effect to an animated image or video.